 We obtained and read the framework agreement and certain key correspondences between the Authorities and the Group.
 We discussed with Management on the areas of significant judgement in their projection of the future financial performance of the DTL, NEL and SPLRT.
-We obtained the projected future financial performance of the DTL, NEL and SPLRT.
-We obtained the projected future financial performance of the DTL, NEL and SPLRT.
 We obtained the projected future financial performance of the DTL, NEL and SPLRT up to the end of the licence period and challenged key assumptions made by Management, including reviewing relevant corroborative documentation of ridership projection, projected future fare adjustments and availability of grants from the Authorities.